Varnithvarma/Random-Quote-Generator-/README.md

 Join the community by sharing your feedback, ideas, and contributions.
 Let's make the world a little more inspired, one quote at a time!
 Feel free to open issues for bug reports or feature requests.
 Pull requests are also welcome.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to modify and customize the README file according to your specific project's structure and additional details.